-A ventricular assist device (VAD) is a surgically-implanted, battery-operated pump that helps take over some (or, in some cases, all) of the work of the heart.
+A ventricular assist device (VAD) is a surgically-implanted, battery-operated pump that helps take over some - or, in some cases, all - of the work of the heart.
 The most common type of VAD is a left ventricular assist device or LVAD.
 The LVAD does not replace the heart but assists it.
-When an LVAD is implanted, the heart will continue to function as it did before, but the LVAD will pick up the work the left ventricle is too weak to handle.
-This will increase the amount of blood and oxygen the body receives.
+When an LVAD is implanted, the heart will continue to function as it did before, but the LVAD will pick up the work the left ventricle is too weak to handle, increasing the amount of blood and oxygen the body receives.

 LVADs may be used short-term or long-term depending on the patient's individual condition.

 UMMC offers a patient-led support group to all LVAD patients and their caregivers for emotional and educational support.
-The meetings are held quarterly.
+The meetings are held every other month.
 Members of our multidisciplinary team also attend to provide a better understanding of LVAD.

 During the evaluation phase for an LVAD placement and whenever possible, a current UMMC LVAD patient meets with a prospective LVAD recipient.
 This meeting gives the new patient an opportunity to ask questions and speak with someone who's been through the procedure.
 We encourage our LVAD patients to volunteer some of their time to our mentor program.